qemu/qemu/docs/devel/testing.rst

 There is also a ``--cross-cc-flags-ARCH`` flag in case additional compiler flags are needed to build for a given target.

-If you have the ability to run containers as the user you can also take advantage of the build systems "Docker" support.
-It will then use containers to build any test case for an enabled guest where there is no system compiler available.
-See :ref:`docker-ref` for details.
+If you have the ability to run containers as the user the build system will automatically use them where no system compiler is available.
+For architectures where we also support building QEMU we will generally use the same container to build tests.
+However there are a number of additional containers defined that have a minimal cross-build environment that is only suitable for building test cases.
+Sometimes we may use a bleeding edge distribution for compiler features needed for test cases that aren't yet in the LTS distros we support for QEMU itself.

+See :ref:`container-ref` for more details.

 Running subset of tests
 -----------------------